rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/HostSummary.md

   - Supported in v9.0+
   Specifies whether the refresh of host metadata for this host is paused.
 - agentId: System.String
-  - Supported in v9.1
+  - Supported in v9.1+
   ID of the Rubrik Backup Service (RBS) installed on the host.
 - lastRefreshTimeStamp: System.Int64
-  - Supported in v9.0+
+  - Supported in v8.1+
   Specifies the last refresh epoch time in msec.
 - mssqlCbtEffectiveStatus: MssqlCbtEffectiveStatusType
   -
 - mssqlCbtEnabled: MssqlCbtStatusType
+  -
+- statusEnum: HostRbsConnectionStatus
   -
 - nasBaseConfig: NasBaseConfig
   - Supported in v5.0+